-Through the gates we go… to Fyvie Castle where it’s more icy than snowy and we’re getting down and frosty with it!Continue reading
+Here we are at the start of our quest to find castles in the snow… we pass through the gates to Fyvie Castle where it’s more icy than snowy and we’re getting down and frosty with it!Continue reading

 I’m also enjoying all the Christmas cookies and hot chocolate of the season, sparkly tree lights, nostalgia made real.

 It’ll all be over soon.
 The Solstice will herald the lightening of the nights, that’s always noticeable quite quickly.
 But for now I appreciate the views of winter: the loch is frozen and my neighbour forgot to take in his boat, now also frozen.

 And the field makes me think of chocolate cake dusted with icing sugar…

 Sign up to the mailing list to hear all my news first!